 Pronunciation: [riv goʃ] (Reehv-goash)

-Use of the term in context: "The rive gauche was once stomping grounds for many an artist and intellectual, but the area is now mostly home to middle class and well-to-do families, fashion boutiques and restaurants catering to tourists."
+An example of the term in context: "The rive gauche once served as stomping grounds for many an artist and intellectual, but the area is now mostly home to middle class and well-to-do families, fashion boutiques and restaurants catering to tourists."

 Well-known Rive Gauche monuments and historic sites:

+This part of the capital harbors numerous popular tourist attractions and places of significance to the city's long history.
 These include the Eiffel Tower, the Musee d'Orsay, the Musee Rodin, the Sorbonne University and the Latin Quarter, Luxembourg Gardens, and the formerly arty area known as Saint-Germain-des-Pres.
-The Rive Gauche encompasses the 5th arrondissement, 6th arrondissement, 7th arrondissement, 13th arrondissement, 14th arrondissement and 15th arrondissement.

 Explore the Area in More Depth: